 - Not as secure as a hardware wallet, fairly new wallet provider

-Launched in July 2016, Exodus has made plenty of waves in the crypto community thanks to its beautiful user interface and its ability to store multiple cryptocurrencies.
+Launched in July 2016, Exodus has made plenty of waves in the cryptocurrency community thanks to its beautiful user interface and its ability to store multiple cryptocurrencies.

 Private keys and transaction data are encrypted and stored on your device, while a one-click recovery system is a useful feature.